spectralDNS/shenfun/docs/source/kleingordon.rst

 :mod:`.shenfun`, and these base are found in submodule :mod:`shenfun.fourier.bases`.
-The triply periodic domain allows for Fourier in all three directions, and we can as such create one instance of the base class :class:`.C2CBasis` for each direction (``C2C`` here meaning complex to complex).
-However, since the initial data are real, we can take advantage of Hermitian symmetries and thus make use of the :class:`.R2CBasis`
-(real to complex) class for one (but only one) of the directions.
-We can only make use of the :class:`.R2CBasis` for the direction that we choose to transform first with the forward FFT, and the reason is obviously that the output from a forward transform of real data is now complex.
+The triply periodic domain allows for Fourier in all three directions, and we can as such create one instance of this base class using :func:`.Basis` with family ``Fourier`` for each direction.
+However, since the initial data are real, we can take advantage of Hermitian symmetries and thus make use of a real to complex class for one (but only one) of the directions, by specifying ``dtype='d'``.
+We can only make use of the real-to-complex class for the direction that we choose to transform first with the forward FFT, and the reason is obviously that the output from a forward transform of real data is now complex.
 We may start implementing the solver as follows